 Just because the deals are great doesn’t mean it’s necessarily worth taking a three-week family vacation to your cousin’s vineyard in Italy during the school year.
 Such an extended absence often outweighs the educational value.
 If possible, plan around a long weekend so you’re only missing a couple of days.
 Avoid long-haul flights—re-entry will be difficult enough for your child without throwing jet lag into the mix.

 Time the Trip Wisely

-If possible, schedule your trip later -- as opposed to earlier -- in the school year, so your child has a chance to become familiar with the routine.
-The first month or two of school is an adjustment, no matter what your child's age.
+If possible, schedule your trip later—as opposed to earlier—in the school year, so your child has a chance to become familiar with the routine.
+The first month or two of school is an adjustment, no matter your child’s age.
 Always avoid testing periods.
 Also take into account the pace of the curriculum during the period you will be traveling.
 October is generally a jam-packed month; the week before Christmas break is pretty slow.
-If your child is involved in a team sport or any extra-curricular activities, take these commitments seriously, and keep coaches and advisors in the loop.
+If your child is involved in a team sport or any extra-curricular activities, take these commitments seriously, and keep coaches and advisers in the loop.

 Make It an Educational Vacation